9 Walking Mistakes You Didn’t Know You Were Making

 It’s always a good idea to slowly break in any new shoes or orthotics.
 Wear them around the house or on short walks before you use them on a long walk to reduce the risk of rubbing and blisters.
-(If it’s too late, check out these home remedies for blisters.)

 If you have foot pain from walking and it doesn’t go away with new shoes, Dr. Jasonowicz recommends consulting a podiatrist to figure out what’s going on.

-If you have diabetes, you should be extra cautious when it comes to selecting footwear because of the higher risk of diabetic neuropathy, which causes foot numbness, and complications like poor wound healing.
+If you have diabetes, you should be extra cautious when it comes to selecting footwear because of the higher risk of diabetic neuropathy, which causes foot numbness and complications like poor wound healing.

 Swinging your arms too much—or too little